leswright1977/PyThermalCamera/README.md

 ![Screenshot](media/TC00120230701-131032.png)

-This program, and associated information is Open Source (see Licence), but if you have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB This project is a follow on from: https://github.com/leswright1977/PySpectrometer
+This program, and associated information is Open Source (see Licence), but if you have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB

 This readme is accompanied by youtube videos.
 Visit my Youtube Channel at: https://www.youtube.com/leslaboratory